Origin of Image source：www.flickr.com

 The Air China travel experience has been recommended by thousands of satisfied travelers.
 The fleet of 342 aircraft includes a mixture of single cabin, double cabin, triple cabin, and plus-four cabin configurations, and Air China offers air tickets for First Class, Premium Class, Business Class, and Economy Class levels.
 Services on board vary according to the air ticket class level, but generally include snacks, meal options, a variety of free drink options as well as alcoholic drinks available for individual purchase.
 In-flight entertainment includes magazines and newspapers as well as 8 music channels, and movies available to you via your personal screen.
 Once you have purchased your air ticket, you can check the Air China website to see exactly what in-flight options will be available to you.

 I travelled from Bangkok to San Francisco via Beijing on the brand-new Air China 747-8i.
-It was completely convenient.
+It was really convenient.
 The seat was comfortable and the cabin crews were helpful and polite.
 The standard of the food was suitable.
 I am really happy and recommend this airline.

 I flew on the Air China Boeing 747 several times and discovered them to be fairly standard for Economy Class air tickets.
 They always maintain the time and the hospitality is great.
 The staffs have a good level of English which makes communication fine and they are polite.

 After reading several airline reviews I flew from NY to Beijing on the Boeing 777.
 It was amazing!
 The aircraft was completely well decorated and brand new.
 The staffs were exquisite,albeit not bilingual—however, they tried to comprehend and were very helpful, truly.
 So I’ll definitely travel on this Air China again.